Playing repeated games with Large Language Models: Discussion

-As a first foray into a behavioral game theory of machines, our work is naturally accompanied by limitations.
+In our exploration of a behavioural game theory of machines, we acknowledge several limitations.
 First, despite covering many families of games, our investigation is constrained to simple $2\times2$ games.
 However, we note that our analysis significantly goes beyond current investigations that have often investigated only one game, and done so using single-shot rather than iterated instances of these games.
 For example, our iterated approach shares more overlap with the more iterated nature of human-LLM conversations.
+We also note that we mainly study finite games where agents share knowledge about the duration of the interaction.
+This is in contrast to so-called indefinite games that have either unknown, probabilistic or no endpoints at all.
+In these games, both optimal prescriptions and empirical behaviour can differ significantly from the finite case, warranting further investigation.

-We believe that further games will shed even more light on game-theoretic machine behavior.
-For example, games with more continuous choices like the trust game \citep{engle2004evolution} might elucidate how LLMs dynamically develop (mis-)trust.
-Games with more than two agents, like public goods or tragedy of the commons type games \citep{rankin2007tragedy} could probe how 'societies' of LLMs behave, and how LLMs cooperate or exploit each other.
+We believe that more complicated games will shed even more light on game-theoretic machine behaviour in the future.
+For example, games with more continuous choices like the trust game \cite{engle2004evolution} might elucidate how LLMs dynamically develop (mis-)trust.
+Games with more than two agents, like public goods or tragedy of the commons type games \cite{rankin2007tragedy} could probe how 'societies' of LLMs behave, and how LLMs cooperate or exploit each other.

-Given the novel approach used here, our analysis is necessarily exploratory and we have identified patterns of machine behavior in a more post-hoc fashion.
-Further work will have to delve deeper into the signatures we have uncovered in a more hypothesis driven-fashion.
-Additionally, it would be interesting to build models that can better recognize these flaws, for example by training them to exploit them \citep{dezfouli2020adversarial}.
+Given the social nature of the tasks studied here, further empirical work is needed to fully understand human-LLM interactions across all paradigms.
+In our study, we conducted human experiments in two of the games, specifically, the Battle of the Sexes and the Prisoner's Dilemma, and attempted to probe human-like behaviors such as turn-taking in battle Battle of the Sexes or prompting for forgiveness in the Prisoner's Dilemma.
+However, these empirical investigations were limited to these two games.
+By extending human studies to the remaining games, additional dynamics may emerge.
+Furthermore, asking LLMs to self-report their strategies in these games and correlating these explanations with their actions could provide valuable insights into their actual decision-making processes.

-Finally, our results highlight the importance of a behavioral science for machines \citep{rahwan2022machine,schulz2020computational, binz2023using, coda2023inducing}.
+Our results highlight the broader importance of a behavioural science for machines \cite{rahwan2022machine,schulz2020computational, binz2023using, coda2023inducing}.
 We believe that these methods will continue to be useful for elucidating the many facets of LLM cognition, particularly as these models become more complex, multi-modal, and embedded in physical systems.